 - The desire to withdraw from friends and family

 - Feeling muddled or confused for an extended period of time

 We have probably all used the term ‘overwhelmed’ to describe our emotions when we are feeling like there is just too much on our plates and too much to get our head around.
-Actually, when our body suffers with overwhelm, it is responding to a traumatic incident.
-For lots of people, this is where they disbelieve they are suffering overwhelm because the perception of a trauma is a big incident, but many things can trigger a trauma response in our bodies, and the last few months have been a lot for us to get our head around.
+Actually, when our body suffers from feeling overwhelmed, it is responding to a traumatic incident.
+For lots of people, this is where they disbelieve they are suffering overwhelm because the perception of trauma is a big incident, but many things can trigger a trauma response in our bodies, and the last few months have been a lot for us to get our head around.

 The Physical Repercussions

 Overwhelm is not just a negative feeling to overcome for our mental health but can also have detrimental effects on our physical health too.
 When we’re suffering from overwhelm, we can either forget to take care of ourselves or feel we need to prioritise other things before taking care of ourselves.
 That means that suffering can have physical signs such as skipping self-care such as washing, dental hygiene, eating food of poor quality or failing to eat some meals at all.